BMW Art Cars

 • Top speed: 227 km/h

-Matazo Kayama and his BMW Art Car
+Matazo Kayama and the BMW Art Car

 Like many BMW Art Car artists before him, Matazo Kayama saw in “his” BMW a fascinating and challenging scope for design.
 When he was commissioned by BMW, he immediately had ideas for the design: on the one hand he wanted to express his fascination with BMW technology and on the other evoke vivid associations with modern Japan.

 Although Kayama here reverted to his earlier theme “Snow, Moon and Flowers,” he painted it in a totally new way using an airbrush: first of all he sprayed fine blue shadows on parts of the silver BMW exterior to highlight the contrast and to emphasize the elegant quality of the car.
-The was followed by classical, meticulous Japanese techniques such as “Krigane” (metal cutting) and “Arare” (foil impression) where small pieces of silver, gold and aluminum foil were cut out and transferred to the bodywork.

 After finishing the work, the artist confided that a particular difficulty of the artistic design was that he could hardly visualize his work as a whole because of the three-dimensional nature of its surface.
 He was all the more pleased with the aesthetic effect of his BMW Art Car once it had acquired the status of a work of art in its own right.